mecqmx/real-estate-ai-portfolio/docs/FinalDocs/Checklist.md

 *   [ ] **API Route Documentation:**
     *   [ ] Document your Next.js API routes (e.g., `/api/auth/signin`).
 Explain the purpose of each route, the expected request body, and the response format.
 *   [ ] **Code Comments:**
-    *   [ ] Add clear and concise comments to your code, especially in complex or critical sections.
+    *   [ ] Add clear and concise comments to code, especially in complex or critical sections.
 Focus on explaining *why* the code is doing something, not just *what* it's doing.

 **III.
 Nice-to-Have Documentation (Complete Later)**